 Who is my academic advisor?

 Ms. Sheffield is the academic advisor for international students.
 Additionally, Mr. Meyer, Head of the Upper School, is always available for academic consultation.

-What about college counseling?
+What is college counseling?
+When does it start?

 This begins immediately during orientation and continues intensively throughout the student's years at St. Mary's.
 Upon arrival you will meet our college counselor who will help you plan and set goals to help you achieve college placement.

 What extracurricular activities are available?

 St. Mary's offers a wide range of optional extracurricular activities such as the Outdoor Club, Mock Trial, Brain Bowl, math team, musical groups (both vocal and instrumental), a major all-school theatrical performance in the spring, community service opportunities, and a number of special interest clubs.

 During orientation, students will learn in detail about each of these.
 Additionally, special programs and events designed to help the international students get to know the local students and staff and to make friends more quickly and become comfortable in the community will be required.
 Weekend activities will include Outdoor Club trips, school dances, and attendance at school sporting events among others.
 A monthly calendar of events will be given to the students.

 What will the August New Student Orientation cover?

 * American classroom expectations and culture